hlissner/dotfiles/README.md

 dotfiles over there.

 > **Disclaimer:** _This is not a community framework or distribution._ It's a
-> private configuration and an ongoing experiment while I feel out NixOS.
-I make
+> private configuration and an ongoing experiment to feel out NixOS.
+I make no
-> no guarantees that it will work out of the box for anyone but myself.
-It may
+> guarantees that it will work out of the box for anyone but myself.
+It may also
-> also change drastically and without warning.
+> change drastically and without warning.
 >
 > Until I can bend spoons with my nix-fu, please don't treat me like an
 > authority or expert in the NixOS space.
 Seek help on [the NixOS